FreeRADIUS/freeradius-server/src/lib/bio/mem.md

 # The Memory Bio

 The memory bio does read / write buffering for a "next" bio.
-Where the file desciptor bio does no buffering, the memory bio adds that capability.
+Where the file descriptor bio does no buffering, the memory bio adds that capability.

 In its simplest incarnation, the memory bio allows for controllable